Kristie Lu Stout: Early life and education

-Stout was born in Philadelphia, Pennsylvania, to a European American father and a Han Chinese mother; as a result, she was raised in a partially Chinese-speaking household.
-Her mother was born in Taiwan to parents from Guizhou.
+Stout was born in Philadelphia, Pennsylvania, to a European-American father and a Chinese-American mother; as a result, she was raised in a partially Chinese-speaking household.
+Her mother was born to parents from Beijing and Guizhou.

 Stout grew up in Saratoga, California, and graduated from Lynbrook High School in San Jose, California, where she was a founding member of the Lynbrook Speech and Debate Club, and worked as a model in her teens.
 She studied journalism as an undergraduate at Stanford University, writing for The Stanford Daily and KZSU.
 In the early 1990s, she traveled to China to learn Standard Chinese at Tsinghua University, freelance for the South China Morning Post, and worked at Sohu.
 In 1996, she started working as an editorial intern at Wired, and in 1997 she graduated with a master's degree in media studies from Stanford.

 Career

-In 2000, a senior producer for CNN invited Stout to work as a "television and dotcom reporter" after listening to her give a speech about the internet in China at the Foreign Correspondents' Club, Hong Kong.
 Starting from 2001, she hosted the daily World Report which earned her a 2006 Asian Television Award as Best News Presenter or Anchor when it was still called CNN Today.
 She occasionally also hosts the talk show Talk Asia.
 She previously hosted CNN's technology program Spark, their daily "Tech Watch" segment, and the monthly program Global Office.
 From 2010 to 2018, she hosted CNNI's premier Asia-Pacific Primetime show News Stream with Kristie Lu Stout, until it was cancelled due to budget cuts.
 Since then she has focused on feature programming including documentaries and anchors special breaking news events.
-She also fills in for Rosemary Church and Max Foster on their editions of CNN Newsroom.
+Stout reports from the newsroom and in the field on major news stories including US-China relations, strategic tech development across Asia, and the aftermath of extreme climate events.
+She hosts feature programs for CNN including Tech for Good, a series on the transformative power of technology, and Marketplace Asia, CNN’s monthly business program.
+Since 2022, she has also anchored CNN’s New Year’s Eve Live special from Asia with special appearances from top talent across the region.
+Stout is also a conference speaker and moderator known for her engaging and compelling interview style.

+In an interview with Options, The Edge Malaysia, Stout says she is actively promoting the CNN Freedom Project, the network’s award-winning initiative focused on reporting on slavery that is affecting millions of people, especially across the region, and engaging students in Hong Kong and Asia for #MyFreedomDay.
+“It’s inspiring to see how notable these young people are about making a difference.
+This work is some of the most fulfilling I’ve done at CNN.”